greyhamwoohoo/bootstrapping-ui-automation/src/NetCore-Selenium/README.md

 Whenever we save anything in the TheInternet.SystemTests.Raw project, that single test will be run.
 On my machine it takes around 6 seconds for the build and test exection to occur; perhaps 'warm-reload' is a better description :)

+NOTE: There is also an Attachable .runsettings for targetting Zalenium - this will let you attach to a remote running instance of Chrome, or FireFox, on Zalenium.
+The current implementation is quite limited in that it will reconnect to ANY remote session (regardless of whether it is Chrome, Firefox, or otherwise).
+Be aware of the default timeout for browser sessions in Zalenium - it is possible your browser session will be purged before you have a chance to interact with it again.
+Google SEL_BROWSER_TIMEOUT_SECS for more information.

 ### Within Visual Studio
 1. Select the Attachable-Chrome-Localhost .runsettings file *FIRST*
 2. Run the 'HotReloadWorkflow' test (or: ANY test!)